AkuhaPhd/AkuhaPhD/README.md

 </p>

 <h3 align="left">Publications:</h3>

-- A. Aondoakaa, M. R. Swash and A. Sadka, ”3D depth estimation from a Holoscopic 3D image,” 2017 4th International Conference on Signal Processing and Integrated Networks (SPIN), Noida, 2017, pp. 320-
-324. doi: 10.1109/SPIN.2017.8049967.FastAPI and Docker to serve predictions to a web application.
+- Datta, Sahil, et al. "Recognition Of Silently Spoken Word From Eeg Signals Using Dense Attention Network (DAN)."
+ICASSP 2022-2022 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE, 2022.
+- Akuha Solomon Aondoakaa, Akuha Solomon Aondoakaa.
+Depth Estimation from a Single Holoscopic 3D Image and Image Up-sampling with Deep-learning.
+Diss.
+Brunel University London, 2020.
 - Alfaqheri, T., Aondoakaa, A., Swash, R. and Sadka, A. (2020) ’Low-delay Single Holoscopic 3D Com- puter Generated Image To Multiview Images’.
 Journal of Real-Time Image Processing. pp. 1 - 10.
 ISSN: 1861- 8200.
+- Belhi A., Bouras A., Alfaqheri T., Aondoakaa A., Sadka A., and Foufou S., “Machine Learning and Digital Heritage: The CEPROQHA Project Perspective” Fourth International Congress on Information and Communication Technology.
+Advances in Intelligent Systems and Computing, vol 1027.
+Springer Singapore, 03 January 2020.
+- A. Belhi, A. Bouras, T. Alfaqheri, A. Aondoakaa, and A. Hamid, “Signal Processing: Image Com- munication Investigating 3D holoscopic visual content upsampling using super-resolution for cultural heritage digitization ,” Signal Process.
+Image Commun., vol. 75, no. March, pp. 188–198, 2019.
+- A. Aondoakaa, M. R. Swash and A. Sadka, ”3D depth estimation from a Holoscopic 3D image,” 2017 4th International Conference on Signal Processing and Integrated Networks (SPIN), Noida, 2017, pp. 320-324. doi: 10.1109/SPIN.2017.8049967.FastAPI and Docker to serve predictions to a web application.